noonand/Ensure.NET/README.md

 .NET CLI: dotnet add package Ensure4Net

 # Ensure.NET
-Inpired by CodeContracts, small piece of code that allows you to lower the ciclomatic complexity of code by removing some branching.
+Inpired by CodeContracts, small piece of code that allows you to lower the cyclomatic complexity of code by removing some branching.
 Branching like most precondition, if - else - throw or if - else - set value.

 ## Examples